Ask Slashdot: ISPs That Respect Your Online Privacy?

 New submitter Rick Schumann writes: According to this story just posted here on Slashdot, Comcast is playing about as dirty as they can get.
 This is just about the last straw for me; are there any ISPs in the United States that actually respect your online privacy?

-Re: yes, Sonic in californua (Score:2, Interesting)
+Re: yes, Sonic in californua (Score:3, Interesting)

 They are awesome